tartley/watch-markdown/README.md

 title: Watch Markdown
 ---

-A small Bash script which combines existing applications to display a given Markdown file rendered as HTML, and auto-update that display if the Markdown is modified.
+Displays the given markdown file rendered as HTML, and auto-update that display if the markdown is modified.

 ## Usage